 On top of that, you had two of the biggest names in show business playing love interests, keeping fans tuning in week after week to see the Petries take on whatever life threw at them as a team—something that wasn't necessarily the norm in the 1960s.
 They even had the honor of being called "TV's most glamorous and stylish sitcom couple" by Vulture.

 Mitch and Cam, Modern Family

-As Sarah Kate Ellis, the president and CEO of GLAAD, once said, Modern Family “is genius in the way it integrates comedy and inclusion, and is able to educate and open people’s hearts and minds.”
+As Sarah Kate Ellis, the president and CEO of GLAAD, told The New York Times, Modern Family “is genius in the way it integrates comedy and inclusion, and is able to educate and open people’s hearts and minds.”

 Mike and Carol, The Brady Bunch

 Here’s the story of a lovely couple who blended their families and, most importantly, grew together.
-We are, of course, talking about Mike (Robert Reed) and Carol (Florence Henderson) Brady, the man with three sons and the woman with three daughters who—along with their maid, Alice (Ann B. Davis)—tackled life’s many growing pains.
+We are, of course, talking about Mike (Robert Reed) and Carol Brady (Florence Henderson), the man with three sons and the woman with three daughters who—along with their maid, Alice (Ann B. Davis)—tackled life's many growing pains.

 “While our real-life parents were splitting up at an alarming rate, those goody-goody Bradys were telling us a shameless lie about family life,” Jess Cagle of Entertainment Weekly wrote about The Brady Bunch.
 “We desperately believed it.
 Most of all, this was the family that the latchkey kids came home to every day after school, the family we could always count on.”